adri567/Navify/README.md

 - Detents support for presentation
 - SwiftUI-based

-## Installation
+## 🛠 Installation

-Add the Navify package to your project using Swift Package Manager.

-1. Open your project in Xcode
+Navify requires iOS 16 and Xcode 13.

-2. Go to `File` > `Swift Packages` > `Add Package Dependency`
+1️⃣ In Xcode go to `File` ➤ `Add Packages...`

-3. Enter the package URL: `https://github.com/username/Navify.git`
-4. Choose the appropriate package version and click `Next`
+2️⃣ In the top right corner, paste `https://github.com/username/Navify.git` and press Enter.

+3️⃣ Choose `Navify` from the list ➤ `Add Package`